Active Topology Inference using Network Coding: Inferring Trees

 \subsubsection{Full M-ary Trees}

-First let us consider full m-ary trees, \ie trees with intermediate nodes that have degree exactly $m+1$, $m \ge 3$, without packet loss.
+We first consider full $m$-ary trees, where all intermediate nodes have degree $m+1$, $m \ge 3$, without packet loss.
 Alg.~\ref{alg-binaryLossless} can still accurately infer the topology in less than $n$ iterations.

-However, it is possible to modify the algorithm and infer the topology even faster.
-The idea is to keep the hierarchical clustering approach but increase the number of components revealed in each iteration, either (i) by changing the intermediate nodes so that they forward different linear combinations of the incoming probes to different outgoing links; or (ii) by increasing the number of sources in each iteration.
+However, we can modify the algorithm to infer the topology even faster.
+The idea is to keep the hierarchical clustering approach but increase the number of components revealed in each iteration, either (i) by changing the intermediate nodes so that they forward different linear combinations of incoming probes to different outgoing links; or (ii) by increasing the number of sources in each iteration.

 {\bf Modification I:} (two sources per iteration, coding points send different combinations to different links).
-When an intermediate node receives two incoming packets from two different neighbors, it deterministically generates different linear combinations, {\em e.g.,} $x_1+x_2$, $x_1+2x_2$,... and forwards each resulting packet to a different neighbor.
-Therefore, when $x_1$ and $x_2$ meet at any intermediate node, the leaves of the network will be divided into $m+1$ components, depending on which probe they receive.
-If the probes do not meet at a node but cross each other, the leaves of the network will be divided into two components.
+When an intermediate node receives two incoming packets from two different neighbors, it deterministically generates different linear combinations, {\em e.g.,} $x_1+x_2,x_1+2x_2,\cdots$ and forwards each resulting packet to a different neighbor.
+Therefore, when $x_1$ and $x_2$ meet at any intermediate node, the leaves of the network will be divided into $m+1$ components, depending on which probe packet they receive.
+If the probe packets do not meet at a node but cross each other, the leaves of the network will be divided into two components.
 Once a component has $m$ or less leaves, since we have a full $m$-ary tree, we know its structure.
-Therefore, in each iteration, we reveal $m+1$ edges or one edge, and the total number of iterations is reduced to at least $\frac{n-1}{m+1}$ and at most $n-1$.
-Note that the probes need to be chosen from $F_{m^2}$, instead of $F_{2^2}$.
+Therefore, in each iteration, we reveal $m+1$ edges or one edge, and the total number of iterations is reduced to at least $\frac{n-1}{m+1}$ and at most $n-1$ iterations.
+Note that the operations are performed over $F_{m^2}$ in this case.